robertpi/IndieRegex/README.md

 |          NativeTimeout | Job-GFKAAW | .NET Framework 4.6.1 |        net461 | 1,663.74 μs |  2.408 μs |  2.135 μs | 1,663.85 μs |  1.00 |    0.00 |

+# Disclaimer

+This project reuses source from the [dotnet/runtime](https://github.com/dotnet/runtime) repository.
+This kind of reuse is permitted under the permissive MIT license used for both the dotnet/runtime repository and this repository.

+This project is not support or endorsed by The .NET Foundation nor Microsoft.

 # License